 The Estates

 Tourism is an important feature at both Seahouses and Blanchland with the Northumberland coastline being the principal draw for the former, and the distinctive built and natural environment at the latter.
-Indeed, Blanchland is unusual in its numerous designations, being part of a Site of Special Scientific Interest, a Special Area of Conservation, a Special Protection Area, and being part of the North Pennines Area of Outstanding Natural Beauty.
-The Estate has 11 Scheduled Ancient Monuments and 46 Listed Buildings.
+Indeed, Blanchland is unusual in its numerous designations, being part of a Site of Special Scientific Interest, a Special Area of Conservation, a Special Protection Area, and being part of the North Pennines National Landscape.

 Origins